 - Items spelled differently in Data Test and Data Map File

-- Mismatched number of columns in the Data Text File and the Data Mapping File
+- Mismatched number of columns in the Tabular Data File and entries in the Data Mapping File

-- Items not in the correct format of itemgroup.item
+- Items not in the correct format of itemgroupOID.itemOID

 Common Error Codes and Messages